isaac-sun/isaac-sun/README.md

 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I love music and am a JayChou and Taylor Swift fan

 - N.B.
 I'm currently looking for a summer internship.
-Feel free to contact at me and I'll sent you my resume for further communication.
+Feel free to contact at me and I'll send you my resume for further communication.

 <!---
 isaac-sun/isaac-sun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.